fuzzypixelz/jam0004-docs/content/en/docs/prologue/languageconstructs.md

 </div>

 [^not-runnable]: You may notice that this example is not playable.
-This is because Ludwig can only play notes, lists of notes or choices between the former.
+This is because Ludwig can only play notes, lists of notes, or choices between the former.
 If you type this into the [playground]({{< relref "/playground" >}}) anyway, you will see a (slightly cryptic) runtime error.
 What would it even mean to play the function `\x -> x`?